programminghistorian/jekyll/lessons/manipulating-strings-in-python.md

 #### Concatenate

 This term means to join strings together.
-The process is known as concatenating strings and it is done using the plus (+) operator.
+The process is known as *concatenating* strings and it is done using the plus (+) operator.
 Note that you must be explicit about where you want blank spaces to occur by placing them between single quotation marks also.

-In this example, the string “message1″ is given the content “hello world”.
+In this example, the string "message1" is given the content "hello world".

 ``` python
 message1 = 'hello' + ' ' + 'world'